Nage9027/hyperledger-fabric-assignment/README.md

+# Note
+This is an internship project given by Smart Falcon Company by using of Block Chain technology But one thing in the Presence of go language I have used Java.
+I do not have any such kind of basic knowledge on goal language thats why I have used Java in the presence of go If you give the time for me then I will definitely learn the go language
 # hyperledger-fabric-assignment
 This is an industry post provided by the Smartfallcom company on the Block chain technology
 # Hyperledger Fabric Asset Management System